-5.11.3 The executive university administrator will notify the EO/AA Director in writing of their decision and a summary of the reasons for the decision.
+5.11.3 Written notification of the executive university administrator's decision ("final outcome letter") shall be provided concurrently to the parties and to the EO/AA Director.
+The executive university administrator shall provide written justification for the decision if it is inconsistent with the review panel's report.
 If the matter is remanded to the OEO/AA for additional investigation, the OEO/AA shall promptly investigate and provide an investigation summary addendum that includes new evidence considered and changes to findings, if any, to the executive university administrator, who shall then determine sanctions, resolutions, and outcomes.

-5.11.4 After receiving the executive university administrator's decision, the EO/AA Director or designee shall promptly notify the complainant and respondent, simultaneously, in writing of the final outcome of the investigation review and the rationale for the outcome.
-The final outcome letter shall also state that the decision is final and not subject to further university review or grievance and include options for seeking remedies outside of the University, such as with the federal Equal Employment Opportunity Commission (EEOC) and the Utah Antidiscrimination and Labor Division (UALD), which investigate complaints of unlawful discrimination and/or harassment in employment, or the US Department of Education Office for Civil Rights (OCR), which investigates complaints of unlawful discrimination and harassment in employment and educational programs or activities.
+5.11.4 The final outcome letter shall also state that the decision is final and not subject to further university review or grievance and include options for seeking remedies outside of the University, such as with the federal Equal Employment Opportunity Commission (EEOC) and the Utah Antidiscrimination and Labor Division (UALD), which investigate complaints of unlawful discrimination and/or harassment in employment, or the US Department of Education Office for Civil Rights (OCR), which investigates complaints of unlawful discrimination and harassment in employment and educational programs or activities.